U.S. slaps duties on China wind towers, high-level talks begin

 LOST MARKET SHARE

-The United States imported $222 million (136 million pounds) of wind towers from China last year and about $79 million (48 million pounds) from Vietnam.
+The United States imported $222 million of wind towers from China last year and about $79 million from Vietnam.
 The custom-built steel towers support turbines that generate electricity from wind.

+Chinese Foreign Ministry spokeswoman Hua Chunying, speaking at a daily news briefing in Beijing, said trade protectionism such as the wind towers issue would hurt bilateral cooperation and the interests of the United States.

+"We hope the two sides can fully make use of the current bilateral dialogue and cooperation mechanism to resolve the relevant trade disputes through dialogue," Hua said.

 Final countervailing duties on Chinese wind towers were higher than the preliminary rates of 13.74 to 26.00 percent.